Global Warming

 Social Event:

 Our walks are social walks, where the emphasis is on meeting new people, enjoying nature, healthy exercise, and fresh air.
 Our walks are not interrupted with running commentaries or historical lectures, although occasionally features of significance may be pointed out.
-As such our walks will be continuous with few stops and it is your responsibilty to keep walkers ahead in view and to follow the direction of the walk. *We always end the walk at a pub.
-Be sure to join us in the pub for the whole friendly experience!*
+As such our walks will be continuous with few stops and it is your responsibilty to keep walkers ahead in view and to follow the direction of the walk.
+We always end the walk at a pub where the socialising can continue.

 WANT TO COME ON ANOTHER WALK?